alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/tema0-introduccion-a-pl/what-is-a-linker.md

 ---
+title: What is a Linker
 ---
-# What is a Linker

 * [Linker.
 Wikipedia](https://en.wikipedia.org/wiki/Linker_(computing))